With the meteoric rise of competitors, we’re asking the question…

 Facebook Is Dying

-I know it doesn’t seem like the bell is tolling for Facebook just yet.
-With almost 3 billion monthly active users, Facebook is still the most popular social networking site around.
+If you look at the number of users, it doesn’t seem like the bell is tolling for Facebook just yet.
+With almost 3 billion monthly active users (and 2 billion daily users), Facebook is still the most popular social networking site around.
 Your friends and relatives are still on it.
 Heck, you might even be on it.

 But those in the industry know that the writing is on the wall.

-Almost immediately after announcing a name change, Facebook Meta stocks started steadily declining…and users are starting to jump ship.
+Almost immediately after Mark Zuckerberg announced the name change, Facebook Meta stocks started steadily declining…and its social media users are starting to jump ship.
 While some of those departing are concerned about their privacy or allegations of election tampering, most have a very mundane reason for their exodus.

 Why Are People Leaving?